void-linux/void-docs/src/xbps/repositories/index.md

 #### Finding debug dependencies

-The `xtools` package contains the `xdbg` utility to retrieve a list of debug packages, including dependencies, for a package:
+The `xtools` package contains the [xdbg(1)](https://man.voidlinux.org/xtools.1) utility to retrieve a list of debug packages, including dependencies, for a
+package:

 ```
 $ xdbg bash